Frequently Asked Questions

 What’s the best way to stay in the loop?

 We will be posting from @BandcampUnited on Twitter and Instagram, and Mastodon (union.place).
-We would love for you to follow us, repost us, and tag us (and @Bandcamp and@EpicGames).
-We want to show our leadership that the Bandcamp community is strong and will stand behind us in asking for a fair and timely election with no delays and to cease all union busting.
+We would love for you to follow us, repost us, and tag us (and @Bandcamp and @songtradr).
+We want to show that the Bandcamp community is strong and will stand behind us in asking Songtradr to recognize our union and allow every Bandcamp employee to continue working to keep Bandcamp the place we all love.
 We want to keep this messaging positive!
-We are hopeful that both Bandcamp and Epic leadership will work with us.
+We are hopeful that both Bandcamp and Songtradr leadership will work with us.
 (If you’re unsure of what to say, be sure to check out our Ally Toolkit for examples!)

 Have any other questions?